Bernd von Doering: Death

 Colonel von Doering, First Adjutant to the Commander-in-Chief Southwest (Generalfeldmarschall Albert Kesselring) since 22 November 1943, was killed in action by shrapnel on the Arno line, 2 km south of Florence and north of Poggibonsi.
 The main line of resistance near Siena and Poggibonsi was held by the 4th Parachute Division.
 However, the main battle front was forced to retreat towards Florence during July 1944.
 Von Doering's body was transported to Arco, and then on to Gardone Riviera (Lake Garda), where he was given a formal burial.
 On 2 August 1944, he was posthumously promoted to Major General, effective 1 July 1944.

+Personal life

+Bernd von Doering was the son of Wilhelm von Doering and Duchess Mathila Fink of Finkenstein.

+In 1929 he married Eleonore Werde (born 17 October 1908).
+They had four children together, under the following two daughters: